Alex Call Player Props: Nationals vs. Cubs

 Alex Call At The Plate

-- Call has two doubles, two home runs and 15 walks while batting .250.
+- Call is batting .239 with two doubles, two home runs and 15 walks.

-- Among qualifying hitters in MLB, he ranks 97th in batting average, 50th in on-base percentage, and 145th in slugging.

-- Call is batting .333 with one homer during his last outings and is on a seven-game hitting streak.

-- He has gone deep in two of 25 games played this season, and in 2% of his plate appearances.
+- Call has reached base via a hit in 14 games this season (of 26 played), and had multiple hits in six of those games.

+- In 26 games played this season, he has gone deep in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.